A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 - conclusion: interference, not decay, is the primary cause of forgetting
 - **retroactive interference**: new information replaces older information
 	- e.g., Windows 3.1 paste command was...?
-- **--------- interference**: already-learned information makes it harder to remember new information
+- **proactive interference**: already-learned information makes it harder to remember new information
 	- e.g., Power 92.5 FM now called...?

 Barnes & Underwood (1959):